coreos/docs/quay-enterprise/quay-ssl.md

 IP.1 = 12.345.678.9
 ```

-The following set of shell commands invoke the `openssl` utility to create a key for Quay Enterprise, generate a request for an Authority to sign a new certificate, and finally generate a certificate for the Quay Enterprise, signed by the CA created earlier.
+The following set of shell commands invoke the `openssl` utility to create a key for Quay Enterprise, generate a request for an Authority to sign a new certificate, and finally generate a certificate for Quay Enterprise, signed by the CA created earlier.

 Make sure the CA certificate file `rootCA.pem` and the `openssl.cnf` config file are both available.